tcltk/tcl/doc/markdown/my.md

 # Name

-my, myclass - invoke any method of current object or its class
+my, myclass - Invoke any method of current object or its class

 # Synopsis